Skip to main content

 If you plan on wearing them on long trips, at home, or even for sports, you want them to fit tightly without irritating your ears, even after many hours.

-Be careful at picking headphones without trying them first since not all fit all head sizes.
+Be careful picking headphones without trying them first since not all fit all heads.

-Most over-ears are much more comfortable than the alternatives, but at the same time, make sure the model you want has a better pressure distribution (moderate clamping force).
+Most over-ear headphones are more comfortable than the alternatives.
+But at the same time, make sure the model you want has a better pressure distribution (moderate clamping force).

 Durability (you don’t buy these every day)

-You want your best bass headphones to last.
-A good pair of headphones can cost a small fortune and people tend to avoid paying a lot for gadgets.
+You want your bass headphones to last.
+A good pair can cost a small fortune, and people tend to avoid paying a lot for gadgets.
 However, it’s worth mentioning that, from personal experience, cheaper models are likely to break in a few months.

 Do you plan to carry your headphones with you?

-Then you should pick foldable bass headphones that you can pack up in a case and avoid damage.
-Not all expensive headphones are also durable.
+Then, you should pick foldable bass headphones that you can pack up in a case to avoid damage.
+Not all expensive headphones are durable.

 Do you want to use them for sports?